Skip to content

 Note

-There is also a client field in Services.
-You can also use it to set a service-wide shared client instance
+There is also a client field in the ArrestConfig passed to Service.
+You can use it to set a service-wide shared client instance.

 Using httpx arguments

-You can directly pass most of the httpx client arguments as kwargs for the Resource instance.
-This allows you to have a more fine-grained control on configuring the httpx client.
+You can pass most httpx client arguments via the config argument on Resource.
+This gives you fine-grained control over the underlying httpx client.

-For the full list of available arguments, please check here
+For the full list of available fields, see ArrestConfig.

 Services